hayhay33/950/labs/lab-3_1.md

 Please read through the comments of this code file, as you will be adding additional sensors and modifying this file on your own.
 In this lab, you may also need to change the analog pins that are the defaults for all of your sensors.

 There is a delay statement at the end of the loop.
 Think about how many data points will be taken if you take data for 5 minutes.
 Will you need data this often?
 More often?
 Less often?
 Adjust the delay accordingly.

+Now that you have a completed circuit, take a picture of your setup and save this for your submission file. **(Remember, wires and rails should follow "common practice" mentioned earlier.)**

 ### 8. Collecting Data